 Salmon Recovery in the Islands is supported by the Salmon Recovery Funding Board and other grant programs.
-The County and other local entities apply for and implement projects reviewed and selected by the San Juan County Marine Resources Committee as the citizens committee for salmon recovery.
-The Lead Entity is a local watershed based organization devoted to recovery of sustainable salmon populations to support the needs of the local ecosystem, wildlife and people in the San Juans.
+The County and other local entities apply for and implement projects reviewed and selected by the San Juan County Salmon Recovery Lead Entity – which is a local watershed based organization devoted to recovery of sustainable salmon populations to support the needs of the local ecosystem, wildlife and people in the San Juans.
 The salmon recovery program is a local process to protect and restore ecosystem habitats and processes utilized by salmon in San Juan County.
 The Lead Entity is support by a body of citizens (Citizen Advisory Group) and technical advisers (Technical Advisory Group) with expertise in salmon habitat restoration.

 The San Juan Salmon Recovery Chapter was developed locally with local input.
 It is an ecosystem based recovery plan supporting multiple salmon species with an emphasis on Puget Sound Chinook Salmon listed under the Endangered Species Act in 1999.
 The local salmon recovery chapter is part of the Puget Sound Chinook Salmon Recovery Plan which was adopted by NOAA January 2007.